kokonutzlabs/kokonutzlabs/README.md

 # Greetings

 I am a junior IT major with a career focus in **cybersecuirty - digital forensics**.
-Mr professional objective is to apply technical and analytical skills to both **secure and optimize warehouse warehouse operations**, while also contributing to investigative and forensic efforts that support crime prevention.
+My professional objective is to apply technical and analytical skills to both **secure and optimize warehouse operations**, while also contributing to investigative and forensic efforts that support crime prevention.
 I aim to bridge operational technology, data analysis, and security to improve efficiency, integrity, and resilience in production environments.

 ## Work Experience
 ### **Flue Cured Tobacco Growers - Warehouse Operations & IT Support**